Lefkandi

 Lefkandi (Λευκαντί) is a coastal village on the island of Euboea, Greece.
 Archaeological finds attest to a settlement on the promontory locally known as Xeropolis, while several associated cemeteries have been identified nearby.
 The settlement site is located on a promontory overlooking the Euripos Strait, with small bays forming natural harbours east and west of the site.
 The cemeteries are located on the hillslopes northwest of the settlement; the plots identified so far are known as the East Cemetery, Skoubris, Palia Perivolia, Toumba, in addition to further smaller groups of burials.
 The site is located between the island's two main cities in antiquity, Chalkis and Eretria.

-Excavation here is conducted under the direction of the British School at Athens and is ongoing as of 2007 (previous campaigns in 1964–68, 1981–84).
+History

 Occupation at Lefkandi can be traced back to the Early Bronze Age, and continued throughout the Bronze and Iron Ages, to end at the beginning of the Archaic period (early 7th century BCE).
 The known cemeteries cover only part of the periods attested in the settlement, dating to the Submycenaean through Subgeometric periods (c.
 1050–800 BCE, the "Greek Dark Ages").
 The abandonment of Lefkandi coincides with a rise in settlement activity in nearby Eretria, and it has been argued by the excavators that the site is, in fact, Old Eretria.
 Some scholars have identified Lefkandi as the site of the ancient city of Argura.

-Lefkandi's contribution to archaeology
+Early Bronze Age

+Early Helladic IIB (2500-2350 BC)

+The Lefkandi culture was a distinct culture in parts of Greece in Early Helladic IIB, concurrent with the Korakau culture.

+Iron Age

+Iron I - Late Helladic IIIC

 The site's importance is due to a number of factors.
 First, substantial occupation strata of the Late Helladic IIIC period (c.
-1200–1100/1075 BCE) excavated in the 1960s allowed the establishment of a ceramic sequence for this period, at that time insufficiently attested.
+1200–1100/1075 BCE) excavated in the 1960s allowed the establishment of a ceramic sequence for this period, which at that time was insufficiently attested.
 The IIIC settlement furthermore stands in contrast to sites in the other parts of Greece, such as the Peloponnese, where many sites were abandoned at the end of LHIIIB (i.e. the end of the Mycenaean palatial period).
 This situation places Lefkandi within a group of sites in Central Greece with important post-palatial occupation, such as Mitrou (settlement), Kalapodi (sanctuary), and Elateia (cemetery).
 Additionally, artifacts uncovered from the many cemeteries in the area show evidence for trade with Cyprus and the Levant.

+Iron II

+Geometric period

+The village of Lefkandi in Euboea is considered one of the most representative sites of the Early Protogeometric style.